-Together we are changing the way Aotearoa responds to concussion and brain injury.
+Changing the way Aotearoa responds to concussion and brain injury - together.

 A new brain injury occurs every 11 mins in NZ